Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Introduction

+Motivated by this, we introduce \textbf{CLASP-Net }:\textit{Contrastive Learning with Appearance Augmentations and Spatial Predictions for Place Recognition}\footnote{Clasp: [noun] a device, usually of metal, for fastening together two or more things or parts of the same thing.}, designed to learn discriminative place representations that can generalize to new conditions.
+We use Self-Supervised Learning (SSL) to address training limitations due to low appearance variability in reference images.
+Contrastive Learning (CL) is employed to unify representations of the same place by using appearance augmentations.
+To further exploit the scene's spatial layout and regularize the model, we apply geometric transformations and utilize a Predictive Learning (PL) framework for classification based on these transformations.

-Unlike supervised learning techniques that eventually end up learning shortcuts from a finite set of labelled data~\cite{Geirhos2020} and therefore hardly generalize to unseen conditions, Self-Supervised Learning (SSL) strategies seem closer to the human way of learning~\cite{SSL-blog-post}.
-In practice, they are designed to obtain image representations that are sensitive and/or robust to given image transformations without requiring any type of manual annotation.
-While only a few works have investigated SSL for VPR~\cite{GargVM21,disentanglement}, we herein propose to combine the two main SSL paradigms, \textit{i.e.}, Contrastive Learning (CL)~\cite{ChenK0H20} and Predictive Learning (PL)~\cite{SSL_survey}, to obtain image representations that are both robust to appearance changes and sensitive to geometric transformations.
-By doing that, our goal is to learn features suitable for visual place recognition under appearance changes.
+Contrary to supervised learning, which tends to learn shortcuts and struggles to generalize from limited labelled data~\cite{Geirhos2020}, SSL seems closer to human-like learning and does not require manual annotation~\cite{SSL-blog-post}.
+Few studies have explored SSL for VPR~\cite{GargVM21,disentanglement}.
+We propose to merge the key SSL approaches, CL \cite{ChenK0H20} and PL \cite{SSL_survey}, aiming for image representations that are resilient to appearance shifts while being sensitive to geometric cues.
+By doing that, we aim to learn features suitable for visual place recognition under appearance changes.